-Adderall and Adderall XR are prescription pills prescribed for the treatment of attention deficit hyperactivity disorder (ADHD).
-Classified as amphetamines, they are useful in helping people who are diagnosed with ADHD to focus on a task and see it through to completion, but for those who are not living with the disorder, the drug can provide a stimulant high.
+Adderall is a prescription drug often used to help individuals diagnosed with ADHD.
+This prescription drug often gives those with ADHD the ability to focus on a task and to see it through to completion.
+However, for those who are not living with the disorder, the drug can provide a stimulant high.

-If someone you love is abusing Adderall, help is available.
-Contact us at The Oaks at La Paloma today.
+If someone you love has an Adderall problem, please know that help is available.
+Just contact us at The Oaks at La Paloma today.

 Dangers of Snorting Adderall

-Snorting Adderall introduces a large dose of the stimulant into the bloodstream with rapid onset of effect.
-Rather than swallow the drug and wait for the stimulant effects of the drug to begin – or come in waves as is the case with the extended-release version of the pill – many who abuse the drug will crush the pills and snort them instead.
+Snorting Adderall introduces a large dose of the stimulant into the bloodstream.
+Rather than swallow the drug and wait for the stimulant effects of the drug to begin — or get introduced into the body over a period of time with the extended-release version of Adderall — many people who abuse the drug crush the pills and snort them instead.

-This can be a devastating choice.
-Amphetamines are dangerous when taken in any form, but snorting them specifically can open the patient to a host of respiratory and throat issues, from inflammation and chronic runny nose to a need for surgery to rebuild the nasal passages after long-term abuse of the drug.
+Snorting the drug can be a devastating choice.
+Amphetamines are dangerous when taken in any form, but snorting the drug can lead to a respiratory and throat issues such as inflammation and chronic runny nose.
+In some cases, surgery may be required to rebuild the nasal passages after long-term abuse of the drug.

-Ingesting a large dose of amphetamines in this fashion can also trigger cardiac issues as well – anything from arrhythmia and heart palpitations to cardiac arrest.
-Overdose is not uncommon among amphetamine abusers.
+Ingesting a large dose of amphetamines in this fashion can also trigger cardiac issues as well.
+Some common heart issues include arrhythmia, heart palpitations and cardiac arrest.
+Overdose is also possible among amphetamine abusers.3

 Long-term use of amphetamines can lead to dangerous weight loss, malnutrition and an inability to sleep even when the drugs have worn off.
 Additionally, chronic use of Adderall can lead to dependence upon the drug and an increased risk of overdose or loss of life due to accident or medical emergency while under the influence.